Skip to main content

 ILR Online Application: Indefinite Leave to Remain Application

 It grants the right to live, work, and study in the UK indefinitely and is a step towards British citizenship.
-For related guidance, see the [British Citizenship](/en/united-kingdom/visas/types/british-citizenship) page.
+For related guidance, see the [Work in the United Kingdom](/en/united-kingdom/goals/united-kingdom-work) page.
 For related guidance, see the Short-term Study Visa page.

 • INDEFINITE-LEAVE-TO-REMAIN: Indefinite Leave to Remain (ILR)